akshayj-MSFT/cnw-burma-shave-2026/README.md

 # 🔥 Vibrant Resonance — Burma Shave Sign Voting
 ### Critical Northwest 2026

 A community voting tool for Burma Shave signs at [Critical Northwest](https://criticalnw.org), a regional Burning Man event in the Pacific Northwest.
-The playa community votes on which one-liner signs to display as participants enter the event — and can submit their own.
+The burn community votes on which one-liner signs to display as participants enter the event — and can submit their own.

 ---